Manyagoya1/typing-speed-testing/README.md

 - Program asks if you want to try again.

 ## instruction for testing
--keep your hands relaxed
+- keep your hands relaxed
--maintain a staedy rhythm
+- maintain a steady rhythm

 ## screenshots